 On Sunday, June 4th, Norwich will be the host the annual country cycling ride.
 The event was voted number 1 in the 10 Best Cycling Events list made by The Independent in 2012.
+(Understandably so, it’s as big as Australian Open is or any other tennis tournament many watch on their telly or via various live streams).
 If you love cycling through the English countryside, you must not miss this race.
 It’s a great way to combine physical activity, pleasure and fresh air.
-Here’s a William Hill promotional code to win money for the purchase of a better bike.

 The race starts at The Forum on Bethel St., Millennium Plan in Norwich, Norfolk and ends at the Norwich Lower School, Bishopgate.
 You can choose between the 50-mile and the 25-mile rides depending on your level of fitness and free time.
 Cyclists can enter the race on their own or in teams.

 The entry pack for 50-mile ride solo competitors is £20 while teams have to pay £19.50 per person.
 For the 25-mile race, teams pay £18.50 per person and solo riders pay £19.50.
 If you are a student, you have a discount.
 The student entry fee is £16 regardless of what race you choose.

 The 50-mile ride starts between 08:30-09:30 while the 25-mile one starts at 09:00-09.30.
 The routes have elevations of 1450ft. and 530ft. respectively.
 You have to be at least 14 years old to cycle on the long route and 12 years old on the short one.
 Nonetheless, all children under the age of 16 must be accompanied by an adult who’s at least 18 years old.